Zelhorst92/1stMileStone-GymSite/README.md

 ### The Navigation Bar

 The navigationbar is a component from [Bootstrap](https://getbootstrap.com/ "Bootstrap"), which I have modified to fit better with the style of the site.
 It will stay at the top of the website at all time, so that the user can use it to navigate the website at the users descretion.
 Furthermore is the navigationbar responsive and will show a menu button, with a dropdown menu when clicked, when viewed on a small tablet or mobilephone.
+Upon click on a link in the dropdown menu, the menu will collapse back, so that the site is fully viewable again.

 ### The Hero Image/Hero Sign-up

 The hero image is meant as an eye catcher; it is clear what the site is about.
-This is combined with a big 'Sign-up' button to get user to sign up to the gym.
+This is combined with a big 'Sign-up' button to get the user to the sign-up section of the site to subscribe the gym.
 The image resizes in such a way that there always exercising people in view.
 The 'Sign-up' button links to furtherdown the website, where you can commit your contact details.

 ### The About Section

 The about section contains 4 reasons why you should exercise, combined with an image of a member exercising.
 The responsiveness is done with the grid layout from Bootstrap.
 On the smaller screen sizes all content will be ordered vertically in one column; 2 paragraphs followed by the image and then followed by the other 2 paragraphs.
 When the screen gets wider, paragraphs 2 and 4 will jump up to set next to paragraphs 1 and 3, with the image sitting in between the two sets of paragraphs, still aligned vertically.
 When the screen gets even wider, paragraphs 2 and 4 will jump back below paragraphs 1 and 3, but the content will be aligned horizontally.
 From left the right; paragraphs 1 and 2, then the image and then paragraphs 3 and 4.
-All content is responsive and will resize accordingly.
+All content is responsive and will resize accordingly to the screensize.

 ### The Review Section